flisboac/m/README.md

     - 'DECL': Same as DECT followed by DECS.
     - 'DEFN': Defines functions and initialize variables.
         Implies that DECL was previously done.
-    - 'DINIT': All at once (DECL and DEFN).
+    - 'IMPL': All at once (DECL and DEFN).

 */